wingo/online-cse/online-cse.md

  2. Online flow analysis recalculation.
 Branch folding can alter avail/bool sets, and it can also cause continuations to go from multiple to single predecessors, making more definitions available for elimination.
-Therefore we keep a predecessors map, and use it in the once-through forward pass to recalculate flow analysis locally at each node.
+Therefore we update the predecessors map as the once-through forward pass proceeds to recalculate flow analysis locally at each node.
 This recalculation can only increase the precision of flow analysis.
-Note also that we add equivalent expressions when visiting continuations, not the predecessor, so that such additions can happen after control-flow graph reductions.
+Note also that as we add equivalent expressions when visiting continuations, not the predecessor, such additions can happen after control-flow graph reductions.

  3. Eager elision.
 Instead of leaving "useless" conts in the flow graph for dead-code elimination to clean up later, online CSE elides these